OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 color representing a daily snowpack statistic.

 2. State Boundary (```stateBoundary.geojson```).
 The state boundary GeoJSON file gives viewers of the choropleth map a sense of location.
-Note that this file is defined as state boundary only because the SNODAS tools were originally developed for the state of Colorado.
+Note that this file is defined as state boundary only because the SNODAS Tools were originally developed for the state of Colorado.
 If the study area is other than state-level, it might be more appropriate to adjust this layer to represent a location of corresponding scale (ex: basin extent, study area, etc.).